How to unblock a toilet

 • incidents must be reported within 48 hours of it being discovered

-• the claim limit is up to £500 for a temporarily repair
+• the claim limit is up to £500 (Home Emergency cover) or £1,000 (Home Emergency Extra cover) for a temporary repair

 • the incident must be a total failure, meaning a complete or continuous loss of service, or a leak you can't contain